-federal form?
-If it is a federal form, where can it be found? (it is not listed in Appendix B.)

-- (a) Each utility shall file twice a year Form F-8G, which shall include an analysis of gas operating statistics of usage, sales and revenue data, with the department and the commission within 90 days of the 6month periods ending April 30th and October 31st and shall file revised Form F-8G monthly reports when previously submitted reports have been updated, edited or corrected. - (b) Utilities shall include on Form F-8G the following: - (1) A caption identifying the name of the utility filing the report; - (2) Monthly income statement showing current month, cumulative this year, same month last year and cumulative last year; - (3) A gas purchased, produced and transported report showing all natural gas purchases distinguishing gross received or net delivered, storage gas injections, storage gas withdrawals, pipeline fuel retention, if gross received purchases are used, propane air produced, vaporized LNG produced, gas received and transported for other parties or other gas supply and totals for each category; - (4) A statement of the disposition of all gas purchased, produced and transported including total gas sold, gas used by the company, accounted for losses, unaccounted for losses, gas transported by third parties for unbundled customers and total disposition; - (5) A degree day summary that identifies data source and geographic location, and includes effective or actual and normal degree days for the month, cumulative for the year, for the same month the previous year, and cumulative for the previous year;
+(a) Each utility shall file twice a year department "Form F-8G, Monthly Income Statement," dated October 2023, which shall include an analysis of gas operating statistics of usage, sales and revenue data, with the department and the commission within 90 days of the 6-month periods ending April 30th and October 31st and shall file revised Form F-8G monthly reports when previously submitted reports have been updated, edited or corrected.

-Unclear.
-Is this an agency form or a federal form?
-If it is a federal form, where can it be found? (it is not listed in

-Appendix B.)
+(b) Utilities shall include on Form F-8G the following:

+(1) A caption identifying the name of the utility filing the report;

+(2) Monthly income statement showing current month, cumulative this year, same month last year and cumulative last year;

+(3) A gas purchased, produced and transported report showing all natural gas purchases distinguishing gross received or net delivered, storage gas injections, storage gas withdrawals, pipeline fuel retention, if gross received purchases are used, propane air produced, vaporized LNG produced, gas received and transported for other parties or other gas supply and totals for each category;

+(4) A statement of the disposition of all gas purchased, produced and transported including total gas sold, gas used by the company, accounted for losses, unaccounted for losses, gas transported by third parties for unbundled customers and total disposition;

+(5) A degree day summary that identifies data source and geographic location, and includes effective or actual and normal degree days for the month, cumulative for the year, for the same month the previous year, and cumulative for the previous year;

-- (6) The actual number of customer bills generated, by rate class, for the current month and for the same month for the previous year; - (7) Analysis of operating revenues that compares revenue earned from bundled gas sales and unbundled gas transportation for each rate class for the month, cumulative for the year, for the same month the previous year, and cumulative for the previous year; - (8) Analysis of sales and transportation therms that compares bundled gas sales and unbundled gas transportation billed in therms for each rate class for the month, cumulative for the year, for the same month the previous year, and cumulative for the previous year; - (9) The date of the original report, or, if applicable, the revised report; and - (10) The signature, full name and title of the individual signing the report, and date of signature.
+(6) The actual number of customer bills generated, by rate class, for the current month and for the same month for the previous year;

+(7) Analysis of operating revenues that compares revenue earned from bundled gas sales and unbundled gas transportation for each rate class for the month, cumulative for the year, for the same month the previous year, and cumulative for the previous year;

+(8) Analysis of sales and transportation therms that compares bundled gas sales and unbundled gas transportation billed in therms for each rate class for the month, cumulative for the year, for the same month the previous year, and cumulative for the previous year;

+(9) The date of the original report, or, if applicable, the revised report; and

+(10) The signature, full name and title of the individual signing the report, and date of signature.